difu/Arcus/README.rst

 Arcus
 ============

-Experimental GRIB Cloud Cache and GRIB query platform
+Experimental GRIB Cloud Cache and Raster Data query platform

 Aim of this project is to evaluate different technologies to analyze, distribute and share GRIB data.

 It will use free data of `Deutscher Wetterdienst <http://www.dwd.de/>`_ at ftp://ftp-cdc.dwd.de/pub/REA/COSMO_REA6/

-This project uses `eccodes <https://software.ecmwf.int/wiki/display/ECC/ecCodes+Home>`_ from ECMFW for GRIB encoding/decoding.
+This project uses `eccodes <https://software.ecmwf.int/wiki/display/ECC/ecCodes+Home>`_ from ECMFW and `gdal <https://www.gdal.org>`_ for GRIB encoding/decoding.

 ================================
 Quickstart